 Welcome to Run Cook Laugh…

 Hey, I’m Gabrielle.
 So excited you are here!
 When I punch the clock at home, which is actually never with the amount of people in my house, I am either training for my next race or most likely making a gluten and dairy-free meal for my family.
 I would love to do both simultaneously just to save time😉.
 Putting all the chaos aside, I am mostly a happy person.
 I find it within myself, search for it in other people and try to be positive even when it is hard.
 It keeps me going throughout the day and has me looking forward to the next laugh.
 So when I am presented with challenges, I overcome them with a smile and never, ever hold on to things that bring me down.
 Why did I start this blog you ask?
-For the past 10 years I have been pregnant and breastfeeding.
-My family consists of 4 rambunctious boys… well 5 if you include my husband, and 6 rescue cats.
+For 10 years after I got married I have been pregnant and breastfeeding.
+My family consists of 4 rambunctious boys… well 5 if you include my husband, 5 rescue cats, a ferret, and a spotted python.
 So, basically I am never alone!
 Since my first son was born over 10 years ago, my priority was to live a clean life and make sure my family was consuming healthy, organic, tasty meals on a daily basis.
 I look forward to sharing my experience with you and I hope you find this blog informative and maybe a little humorous😃.

 So when I am not being a chef, housekeeper, personal shopper, playdate coordinator, vet, Uber, referee, teacher and psychiatrist, I love pushing myself by running, learning something new that could better my health and making delicious colorful meals for my family.
 Let’s go on this journey together and discover new possibilities in living a clean and healthy life.